-To save the root certificate to a file
+To save the root certificate

-- 1. From the workstation, navigate to https://<hostname>:3594 in a qualifying web browser.
-This connects you to the Raman analyzer. - If trust has not been configured, web browsers present a privacy warning.
-This warning is expected, and not a cause for concern in a secure network environment. - Bypass the warning to access the analyzer by selecting Advanced and clicking Proceed to <hostname>.
+1. From the workstation, navigate to https://<hostname>:3594 in a qualifying web browser.
+This connects you to the Raman analyzer.

+If trust has not been configured, web browsers present a privacy warning.
+This warning is expected in a secure network environment.

+2. Bypass the warning to access the analyzer by selecting Advanced and clicking Proceed to <hostname>.

 The remote access dashboard displays.